How To Get A Mortgage

 For first time buyers, the world of credit checks, surveys and contracts can seem overwhelming.
 For those whose most recent experience of the mortgage process was before the market crash of 2007, the changes to the mortgage market can come as a bit of a shock – 100% mortgages are a thing of the past and interest only mortgages are no longer widely available, with many mortgage providers tightening up their lending criteria.

-From April 2014, the changes to the mortgage application system proposed by the Mortgage Market Review (MMR) come into effect, meaning that lenders will have to carry out stricter affordability checks on new borrowers – a move that could lead to a slower mortgage application process for many prospective buyers.
+From April 2014, the changes to the mortgage application system proposed by the Mortgage Market Review (MMR) came into effect, meaning that lenders will have to carry out stricter affordability checks on new borrowers – a move that could lead to a slower mortgage application process for many prospective buyers.
 However, if you are well-prepared and organised you can still navigate the mortgage application process as smoothly as possible.

 Preparing to apply for a mortgage